-Most students choose to participate in the two-city program experience in Buenos Aires and Santiago.
-In both locations, you’ll live with host families, and you’ll receive three home-cooked meals every day.
+In the fall, most students choose to participate in the two-city program experience in Buenos Aires and Santiago.
+In both locations, you’ll live with a host family for an immersive living experience.
 Host families will allow you to practice your Spanish and gain insight into Latin American culture and lifestyles.
 You will be placed with experienced and caring host families – this is crucial in terms of safety and cultural adaptation.

 Remember that in the Southern hemisphere, the seasons are the opposite of what you’re experiencing in the United States!
 December is summertime and June is mid-winter.